 The other advantage of the Gantt chart for planning purposes is that it can be used later as a project management tool for communicating the progress of your project.

 If you want to download our pre-made project planning tool, that is based on a Gantt chart tailored for planning IPTV and OTT deployments, you can do that from here.

 So, what activities to include in your plan is obviously dependent on your individual project and what type of streaming service you are intending to build (which your RFP and budget should tell you), however, some activities are a given in most projects.

 I’ve compiled a list of the activities that should be included in the planning of a deployment below, this is the same list that you will find in our downloadable planner tool.

 Items to consider in your Gantt chart planning for IPTV and OTT deployments:

 These are the same activities that we have included in our downloadable project planner.
 The planner can help you identify each activity for your IPTV or OTT deployment.
 It also gives you the ability to easily see the timelines and interactivity of the various tasks and activities.

 We use this tool in all our streaming-related projects and we’ve found it very helpful, hopefully you do too.

-To round up, I highly recommend signing up for our newsletter and downloading the assets from this as well as the previous parts in the series.
+To round up, I highly recommend downloading the assets from this as well as the previous parts in the series.